latteart-org/multi-locator/README.md

 ### Locator Prioritization

-`npx muloc apply order` generates `locator-order.config` that prioritizes more robust locator types based on the number of times the locator types has been modified in the past.
+`npx muloc apply order` generates `locator-order.config` that prioritizes more robust locator types based on the number of times the locator types have been modified in the past.
 Locator fix history is stored in `.multi-locator/fix_history.json`.

 `npx muloc show order` shows the order of the locator types described in the config file.